dilayre/vektorel_python/README.md

-Here are the exercises I did with Python
+Hi!Here are the exercises I did with Python